Income protection insurance

 If we decide that you should have accepted the customer's claim, we’re likely to ask you to backdate the claim from the date the deferred period ended to the present date.

-If you do so, you’ll need to add interest at our normal rate of 8% simple per year on each benefit payment that should have been made.
+You’ll need to add interest at our normal rate of 8% simple per year on each benefit payment that should have been made.
 This will be from the due date of each payment until the date of settlement.

 -